PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 Our new Kubernetes work pool should now appear in the list of work pools.

-If you just wanted to use deploy

 ## Deploy a worker using Helm

-With our cluster and work pool created, it's time to deploy a worker, which will take our flows and run them as Kubernetes jobs.
+With our cluster and work pool created, it's time to deploy a worker, which will set up Kubernetes infrastructure to run our flows.
 The best way to deploy a worker is using the [Prefect Helm Chart](https://github.com/PrefectHQ/prefect-helm/tree/main/charts/prefect-worker).

 ### Add the Prefect Helm repository